So: Who’s this Joel guy?

 - I’m a graduate of Macalester College.

 - I grew up in Kalamazoo.
-My brother and sister still live there.
+My sister still lives there.

 - I now live in Mulliken.
 I share the town with about 600 souls.

-- I share a small home with Joan and two kitties (Taffy and Oreo).
+- I share a small home with Joan and three kitties (Taffy, Oreo, and Bernie).
 We used to have two other cats, Butterscotch and Peppermint.

 - Joan named the candy kitties.
 Oreo was already named when she adopted us.

 - I want to retire to Marquette, or Duluth.
 Joan doesn’t; claims they’re too cold.

 - I retired on November 1, 2010, after 33 years as a Michigan civil servant.
 Joan retired 10/1/2016 after 40 years.

 - I watch Lakers.
 (No, not the basketball team: Boats.)